-GOP Health Bill Changes Could Kill Protections For People With Preexisting Conditions
+GOP Health Bill Changes Could Kill Protections For Those With Pre-Existing Conditions

 Getting rid of that requirement, or trimming it, is central to the Republican strategy, because they say those benefits drive up insurance premiums so much that healthy people won't buy coverage.

-But if Republicans repeal that list, they essentially renege on a promise they've repeated over and over to voters, that they will protect people with preexisting medical conditions.
+But if Republicans repeal that list, they essentially renege on a promise they've repeated over and over to voters, that they will protect people with pre-existing medical conditions.

-"Protections for preexisting conditions only work as long as plans have to cover the services you need because of your preexisting condition," says Rodney Whitlock, a vice president at the consulting group ML Strategies who was a Republican staffer on the Senate Finance Committee when the Affordable Care Act was passed.
+"Protections for pre-existing conditions only work as long as plans have to cover the services you need because of your pre-existing condition," says Rodney Whitlock, a vice president at the consulting group ML Strategies who was a Republican staffer on the Senate Finance Committee when the Affordable Care Act was passed.
 "By repealing [essential health benefits], a plan may no longer have to cover those services, making the protection potentially meaningless."

-That's because if insurance companies don't have a list of medical services they have to include in their policies, they can sell stripped down policies and then charge extra for specific types of coverage.
+That's because if insurance companies don't have a list of medical services they have to include in their policies, they can sell stripped-down policies and then charge extra for specific types of coverage.

 Essential Health Benefits